Hurry-sh/C3I_Internship_Project/README.md

 # C3I_Internship_Project
-CMI - Detect Behavior with Sensor Data
+CMI - Detect Behavior with Sensor Data (Currently under development)

 Body-focused repetitive behaviors (BFRBs), such as hair pulling, skin picking, and nail biting, are self-directed habits involving repetitive actions that, when frequent or intense, can cause physical harm and psychosocial challenges.
 These behaviors are commonly seen in anxiety disorders and obsessive-compulsive disorder (OCD), thus representing key indicators of mental health challenges.
 To investigate BFRBs, the Child Mind Institute has developed a wrist-worn device, Helios, designed to detect these behaviors.
 While many commercially available devices contain Inertial Measurement Units (IMUs) to measure rotation and motion, the Helios watch integrates additional sensors, including 5 thermopiles (for detecting body heat) and 5 time-of-flight sensors (for detecting proximity).
 See the figure to the right for the placement of these sensors on the Helios device.